MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

 ---
 author: keno-msft
-description: This tutorial explains how to use Autodesk ReCap Photo to create 3D models for Microsoft Dynamics 365 mixed-reality apps. ms.author: keno ms.date: 3/20/2020 ms.service: crm-online ms.topic: article
+description: This tutorial explains how to use Autodesk ReCap Photo to create 3D models for Microsoft Dynamics 365 Guides and Microsoft Power Apps ms.author: keno ms.date: 3/20/2020 ms.service: crm-online ms.topic: article
-title: Use Autodesk ReCap Photo to create 3D models for Dynamics 365 mixed-reality apps ms.reviewer: v-brycho
+title: Use Autodesk ReCap Photo to create 3D models for Dynamics 365 Guides and Power Apps ms.reviewer: v-brycho
 ---

-# Use Autodesk ReCap Photo to create 3D models for Dynamics 365 mixed-reality applications
+# Use Autodesk ReCap Photo to create 3D models for Dynamics 365 Guides and for mixed-reality components included in apps created with Power Apps

-This tutorial guides you through the process of using Autodesk ReCap Photo photogrammetry software to create 3D models that can be used with Microsoft Dynamics 365 mixed-reality applications.
+This tutorial guides you through the process of using Autodesk ReCap Photo photogrammetry software to create 3D models that can be used with Microsoft Dynamics Guides and for mixed-reality components included in apps created with Power Apps.

-This tutorial is created only for informational purposes, to show how ReCap Photo works with Microsoft Dynamics 365 mixed-reality applications.
+This tutorial is created only for informational purposes, to show how ReCap Photo works with Microsoft Dynamics 365 Guides and Power Apps.
 Microsoft Corporation isn't affiliated with, isn't a partner of, and doesn't endorse or sponsor Autodesk or any of its products.

 ## What is Autodesk ReCap Photo?